-The Long Career Launch Program (the “Program”) is designed to make it financially possible for recent graduates of The University of Texas School of Law to obtain legal work experience in unpaid internships while they are awaiting bar results and looking for permanent employment.
-Graduates who are selected to participate in the Fall 2013 Program will receive a stipend to support work in an unpaid legal internship with a government agency or a 501(c)(3) public interest organization.
+The Long Career Launch Program (the “Program”) is designed to make it financially possible for recent graduates of The University of Texas School of Law to obtain legal work experience in unpaid internships while awaiting bar results and looking for permanent employment.
+Graduates who are selected to participate in the Fall 2015 Program will receive a stipend to support work in an unpaid legal internship with a government agency or a 501(c)(3) public interest organization.
 Internships with judicial courts are not eligible.
-The Fall 2013 Program is generously funded by a grant from the Joe R. and Teresa Lozano Long Foundation.
+The Fall 2015 Program is generously funded by a grant from the Joe R. and Teresa Lozano Long Foundation.

 Graduates who are interested in participating in the Program secure an internship with an eligible organization, identify their supervising attorney at that organization, and then apply for a place in the Program.
 If selected, graduates complete the necessary paperwork and begin their internships.
 The number of applicants accepted into the Program depends on available funding; we expect selections to be competitive.

-If you are interested in hiring an intern as part of the Long Career Launch Program, you may begin posting a position on the Career Services Office’s online Job Bank on UT Law Symplicity.
-We encourage you to post positions no later than Friday, May 17, with an application deadline no later than Friday, June 7, 2013.
-As a potential sponsoring employer, you will have the opportunity to screen applicants before offering an internship.
-In addition, you may sponsor multiple applicants.
+If you are interested in sponsoring an intern as part of the Long Career Launch Program, you may immediately begin posting a position on the Career Services Office’s online Job Bank on Symplicity.
+We encourage you to post positions no later than Friday, May 15, with an application deadline of no later than Friday, June 5, 2015.
 Please refer to the sample LCLP job posting (PDF).